naise-oss/mirror-pre-launch-website/VERCEL_KV_SETUP.md

-# Vercel KV Setup Guide
+# Upstash Redis Setup Guide

-Your website now uses Vercel KV (Redis) for storing email subscriptions in production.
+Your website now uses Upstash Redis for storing email subscriptions in production.
 This is required for the website to work on Vercel.

 ## Quick Setup (2 minutes):